-Our New Life Program encompasses five important phases:
+Our New Life Program addresses important life issues and questions:

 Once their immediate needs have been met, our guests are encouraged to take advantage of our Case Management program.
 Offering up to 90 days of emotional, practical and spiritual support, it leverages partnerships with other local agencies to provide a framework for rebuilding lives.